 Soft Sourdough Pretzels (Overnight Recipe!)

-Wow your guests and break out that bubbly sourdough starter with these soft sourdough pretzels that pair beautifully with beer cheese dipping sauce!
+Wow your guests and break out that bubbly sourdough starter with these soft homemade sourdough pretzels that pair beautifully with beer cheese dipping sauce!
 Golden brown, chewy texture, with coarse salt sprinkled over them–this recipe is going to be a hit!
 These guys are perfect for game day or as a potluck appetizer.

 I am so excited to finally get this recipe out into the universe!
 This sourdough pretzel is golden brown, brushed with egg wash, and sprinkled with coarse salt for the chewiest and most delicious snack.
+This sourdough pretzel recipe is very similar to my sourdough bagel recipe, so if you haven’t checked that one out yet, I suggest you do!

 This pretzel would pair well with beer cheese or honey mustard, but also does great on its own!
 Perfect for game day, the Super Bowl, a holiday party, or just a good old-fashioned get-together as we Minnesotans like to call ’em!